TheKontinua/sequence/README.rst

 These topics are deep and difficult to master, but they are closely related and mutually reinforcing.
-It is my opinion that they should be taught as one integrated sequence of learning experiences -- each idea stacking neatly on the ideas that came before.
+It is my opinion that they should be taught as one integrated sequence of learning experiences -- each idea and technique stacking neatly on the ideas and techniques that came before.

 These materials assume that the student can type with reasonable speed and can solve problems using algebra.
 At the end the student will have